nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 ### Consultations ###
 When GP Connect returns a consultation it will supply the metadata of the consultation and all the clinical data that was recorded during the consultation.

-Include the following FHIR profiles:
+For each Consultation item returned, include the following FHIR profiles:
-* the Encounter profile of the consultation
+*  The Encounter profile of the consultation
-*	the List profiles of the consultation
+*	The List profiles of the consultation
-*	the ProblemHeader profile of any directly linked Problems
+*	The ProblemHeader profile of any directly linked Problems
-*	the MedicationRequest, MedicationStatement and Medication profiles of any linked Medications or Medical Devices
+*	The MedicationRequest, MedicationStatement and Medication profiles of any linked Medications or Medical Devices
     * Always include the MedicationStatement, MedicationRequest (intent = plan) and Medication profiles
     * Only include MedicationRequest (intent = order) for directly linked issues
     *	Include the ProblemHeader profile of any Problems linked to the returned MedicationRequests
-*	the AllergyIntolerance profile of any linked Allergies
+*	The AllergyIntolerance profile of any linked Allergies
     *	Include the ProblemHeader profile of any Problems linked to the returned Allergies
-*	the Immunization profile of any linked Immunisations
+*	The Immunization profile of any linked Immunisations
     *	Include the ProblemHeader profile of any Problems linked to the returned Immunisations
-*	the Observation profile of any linked Uncategorised Data
+*	The Observation profile of any linked Uncategorised Data
     *	Include the ProblemHeader profile of any Problems linked to the returned Uncategorised Data

+Clinical items within the consultation are always included in the response regardless of their inclusion/exclusion in other parts of the query.
+So, for example, if a consumer requests a consultation that contains a medication but not explicitly request mediations in the query, the provider will still include the medication contained in the consultation as part of its response.

 <img src="images/access_structured/Consultation_Return.png" alt="Consultation Returned FHIR profiles" style="max-width:100%;max-height:100%;">

 ### Problems ###
 When GP Connect returns a problem it will supply the metadata and description of the problem and all the clinical data that has been linked to the problem.

-Include the following FHIR profiles:
+From each Problem item returned, include the following FHIR profiles:
 *	The ProblemHeader profile of the Problem
 *	The ProblemHeader profiles of any directly linked Problems
 *	The MedicationRequest, MedicationStatement and Medication profiles of any linked Medications or Medical Devices.